-Sub-phase Scope Status Carroll Water Treatment Plant Control Room Fire Suppression System (7592) Replace the existing wet fire sprinkler system in the CWTP Control Room, Communications Room, Electrical Room and Emergency Operations Center with a clean agent type system that does not use water to suppress a fire.
-Future Carroll Water Treatment Plant Asset Protection Study (7593) A consultant's evaluation of CWTP's capital assets and recommendations for upgrades or modifications to ensure operational efficiency of these assets.
+Sub-phase Scope Status Carroll Water Treatment Plant Asset Protection Study (7593) A consultant's evaluation of CWTP's capital assets and recommendations for upgrades or modifications to ensure operational efficiency of these assets.
 Future LOX Yard Redundancy (7594) Provide new piping, valves, vaporizer and/or additional liquid oxygen storage to eliminate single points of failure in the CWTP Liquid Oxygen Yard.
-Future

-Sub-phase Scope Status Carroll Water Treatment Plant Water Pump Variable Frequency Drives Replacement (7595) The variable frequency drives on the CWTP Plant Water System are 13 years old and should be replaced in the near future.
+Future Carroll Water Treatment Plant Water Pump Variable Frequency Drives Replacement (7595) The variable frequency drives on the CWTP Plant Water System are 13 years old and should be replaced in the near future.
 The normal life of VFDs is shorter than the pumps they control.
 It is unlikely that the existing VFDs will be operable until 2030 when the plant water pumps are scheduled to be replaced.
 Future Ozone Generator Re-Build (7596) Periodic re-building of the ozone generators, including cleaning and gasket replacement, is necessary to maintain proper operation.
+Future

-Future Post Treatment Building Soda Ash Equipment Replacement Replace the existing soda ash feed equipment to maintain operability.
-Future Carroll Water Treatment Plant Chemical System Pipe Pumps, and Tank Replacement (7597) The condition of the plant chemical system components varies.
+Sub-phase Scope Status Soda Ash & Ammonia Equipment Replacement (7598) Replace the existing fluoride weigh feeder system and chemical feed piping and the soda ash feed equipment to maintain operability.
+Design nearing completion.
+Active Carroll Water Treatment Plant Chemical System Pipe Pumps, and Tank Replacement (7597) The condition of the plant chemical system components varies.
 There have been leaks in the hypochlorite pipes and tanks.
 The ammonia, bisulfite and fluoride feed systems are aging.
 This project will rehabilitate these systems as needed.
 Future HVAC Equipment Replacement (7605) The HVAC equipment at CWTP is over 10 years old.
 The refrigerant used in this equipment (R-22) is being phased out.
 The existing equipment will not function with the new refrigerant.
 Replacement of this equipment will be necessary.
-Future Water Pump Replacement (7606) The plant water pumps will need to be replaced in the future as they approach the end of their useful life.
+Active Water Pump Replacement (7606) The plant water pumps will need to be replaced in the future as they approach the end of their useful life.
 The current schedule is to replace these pumps by 2030.
 Future Ozone Generator Replacement (7607) The ozone generators are currently scheduled to be rebuilt in 2022.
 Eventually spare parts will no longer be available.
 The current schedule is to replace the ozone generators by 2030.
 Future Ultra Violet Reactor Replacement (7608) Replacement of the UV reactors will likely be required by 2034 as spare parts for the existing units may no longer be available then.
-Future CWTP Emergency Generator No. 1 Replacement Replace the generator/alternator on emergency generator No. 1 due to failure.
+Future Carroll Water Treatment Plant Control Room Fire Suppression System (7592) Replace the existing wet fire sprinkler system in the CWTP Control Room, Communications Room, Electrical Room and Emergency Operations Center with a clean agent type system that does not use water to suppress a fire.
+Future Corrosion Control Pipe Loop Study (7737) Conduct a corrosion control pipe loop study to determine the optimal corrosion control treatment strategy to achieve compliance with the Final Lead and Copper Rule Revisions (LCRR) Future CWTP Emergency Generator No. 1 Replacement (7642) Replace the generator/alternator on emergency generator No. 1 due to failure.
+Complete CWTP UV Rooms Dehumidification (7790) Address the tripping of the existing refrigerant type dehumidification units in the UV Rooms by installing desiccant type dehumidifiers, which will operate during the warmer months.
+Active CWTP Parapet Wall Repairs (7755) Cover the CWTP parapet walls with aluminum caps and a waterproof membrane to prevent leaks into the walls.
+Replace portions of the existing lightning protection system.
+Install safety railings around roof hatches and equipment within 10 feet of roof edges.
+Active Marlborough Emergency Pump Station Connection (7791) Install a connection to emergency pumps that will be installed by the City of Marlborough near the Cedar Hill Pump Station to establish water supply redundancy.
+Design is complete.
 Active